-Praising God in the storms of life does not mean you necessarily praise God for the difficulty going on, although it’s possible.
-I’ve read of people praising God for cancer, although I admit I’m not in that place with some of my toughest problems.
+Praising God during struggles does not mean you necessarily praise God for the difficulty going on, although it’s possible.
+I’ve read of people praising God for cancer or the death of a loved one.
+I admit I’m not in that place yet most of the time.

 Practice Praising God During Trouble